Home > Microsoft Office > Microsoft Office How To

 A bar graph is a two- or three-dimensional representation of data and is one of the most effective ways of displaying said information in an easy-to-read format.
 They can also help to highlight trends and patterns that might otherwise be overlooked.

-You might think that making a bar graph on Excel is a difficult process, but it really isn’t.
-Thanks to a few handy tools you’ll be able to visualize your data in just a few simple clicks.
-You’ll also be able to create more sophisticated graphs by using different colors and symbols to represent certain values.
+You might think that making a bar graph in Excel is difficult, but it really isn’t.
+Thanks to a few handy tools, you can visualize your data with just a few simple clicks.
+You can also create more sophisticated graphs by using different colors and symbols to represent certain values.

-Here we’ll take a look at the straightforward process of how to make a basic bar graph in Excel, which should only take you a couple of minutes to complete.
+Here, we’ll examine the straightforward process of making a basic bar graph in Excel, which should only take a couple of minutes to complete.

 1